Home | About USIG | What's New | Events

 A. Inurement

 NCOs generally cannot distribute profits to insiders (Article 50(1), Civil Code).
-The Law on Public Associations states that public foundations must use their assets for public benefit, and prohibits founders and managers from using assets for their personal interests (Article 10, Law on Public Associations).
-In addition, several provisions of the NCO Law are intended to prevent private enrichment and self-dealing by NCO directors and officers.
+The Law on Public Associations states that public foundations must use their assets for public benefit purposes and prohibits founders and managers from using their assets for their personal interests (Article 10, Law on Public Associations).
+In addition, several provisions of the NCO Law are intended to address private inurement and self-dealing by NCO directors and officers.
 Specifically, an NCO may not remunerate, except for directly related expenses, members of its governing body for the performance of their governance functions (Article 29(5), NCO Law).
 Fiduciaries of NCOs are required to follow an established procedure of disclosure and recusal in circumstances where there is a conflict of interest with the organization (Article 27, NCO Law).

-Institutions pose a unique situation distinct from other NCOs.
-Founders of institutions by law have broad discretion in extracting surplus property or funds from the institution's asset base and using it at its discretion (Article 296, Civil Code, and Article 35, Law on Public Associations).
+Institutions have a situation distinct from other NCOs.
+Founders of institutions by law have broad discretion in extracting surplus property or funds from the institution's asset base and using them at their discretion (Article 296, Civil Code and Article 35, Law on Public Associations).

 Issues of unreasonable compensation and other forms of private inurement are not explicitly addressed in Russian legislation.